Agent Teams

 Context

 At the agentic level, Agent Teams sit above Parallelization and Subagent.
 Where parallelization requires a human to decompose work, assign tasks, monitor progress, and integrate results, Agent Teams push that coordination into the agents themselves.
 One session acts as team lead.
 It breaks the work down, spawns teammates, and maintains a shared task list.
-The teammates claim tasks, work independently in their own worktrees, and talk to each other directly when they discover something relevant.
+The teammates claim tasks, work independently in their own context windows, and talk to each other directly when they discover something relevant.

 The human coordination bottleneck is what limits parallelism in practice.
 A developer can comfortably direct two or three agents.
 Beyond that, context-switching between agent sessions, tracking who’s doing what, and reconciling conflicts eats into the throughput gains.
 Agent Teams remove that bottleneck by letting agents coordinate among themselves.